numencode/wn-fundamentals-plugin/README.md

 This plugin contains some fundamental functionalities that facilitate application development.

+## Backend overrides

+A backend dashboard override system is incorporated in the plugin and includes a user-friendly Settings page.

 ## Common translations

 Fundamentals plugin includes some common language translations which can be used elsewhere.